itsnicecraft-contrib/jackbox-private-server/README.md

 * allowedOrigins by list of your urls for Access-Control-Allow-Origin header
 * ssl cert and key by path to your ssl cert and key (with ./ at the start of file path)

-If you want, you can change game configs, but I don't recommend to do this
+If you want, you can change game configs, but I don't recommend to do that

 Next you need to install modules:
 `npm i xmlhttprequest request ws express aws-sdk`